rodrihgh/rodrihgh.github.io/_projects/music-math.md

   path: "music-scales.ipynb"
 ---

-Musical is ruled by mathematical laws.
+Music is ruled by mathematical laws.
 Staring at the numbers was not enough for me though, so I have coded a tool to actually listen to it.